Parks and Recreation

 to Howard Miller Steelhead Park

-and head east about 37 miles to Rockport.)
+(Take Exit 230 Hwy 20 off I-5 and head east about 37 miles to Rockport.)

 Find it in Imap

-In addition, there are many other recreational activities along the
+There are many recreational activities along the

 Wild and Scenic Skagit River.
 Activities include fishing, river rafting,

 If you are interested in making camping reservations, we currently do not offer on-line reservations so please contact our HMSP staff at: 360-853-8808

 CHECK-IN TIME -